OpenDiablo2/OpenDiablo2/README.md

 The engine is configured via the `config.json` file.
 By default, the configuration assumes that you have installed Diablo 2 and the expansion via the official Blizzard Diablo2 installers using the default file paths.
 If you are not on Windows, or have installed the game in a different location, the base path may have to be adjusted.

-## Contributing
-If you find something you'd like to fix thats obviously broken, create a branch, commit your code, and submit a pull request.
-If it's a new or missing feature you'd like to see, add an issue, and be descriptive!
-If you'd like to help out and are not quite sure how, you can look through any open issues and tasks.